antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/text_generation/helpers/chat.md

     }
 ```
 #### Purpose
-Parses and formats an LLM-generated response for a single guideline, preparing it for aggregation into a larger evaluation result.
+Parses and formats an LLM-generated response for a single guideline, and then prepares it for aggregation into a larger evaluation result.

 #### Process Flow
 1. Splits the response into lines and strips extra whitespace.